hungnguyenm/docker-library/mbedcli-c9sdk/README.md

 #### Detailed Information ####

 The service stack contains a nginx proxy container and a web container running Cloud9 server.
 The nginx proxy enforces SSL/TLS connection by default.
 You should replace the sample certificate and private key with the corresponding ones for your domain (e.g., obtained from [Let's Encrypt](https://letsencrypt.org)).
+SSL/TLS configuration can be tested with [Qualys's SSL Test](https://www.ssllabs.com/ssltest).

 Several configuration can be changed via `.env` environment file as below: